The derived moduli stack of shifted symplectic structures: The moduli stack of Lie coalgebroids

-Moreover, let $\bdgmix$ and $\bAlgmix$ be the classifying stack of graded mixed complexes and of graded mixed algebras respectively, constructed in the same way as $\bPerf$ and $\bAlg^{gr}$.
-Then we have a natural forgetful map
+Moreover, let $\bdgmix_{\Perf}$ and $\bCAlgmix_{\Perf}$ be the classifying stack of graded mixed complexes and of graded mixed commutative algebras respectively, constructed in the same way as $\bPerf$ and $\bCAlg^{gr}_{\Perf}$.
+More specifically, we have equivalences